black-v0id/black-v0id/security-portfolio/audit.md

 This regulation is not required to be met by the company because it does not work with health care data.

 ### ❌ SOC type 1, SOC type 2
 This regulation is not required, however it is strongly encouraged to look to this documentation for guidance.
 Being that the company is a toy company it is not imperative that they seek out SOC I and SOC II certification.
-Additionally, this can be a costly certificxate to obtain.
+Additionally, this can be a costly certificate to obtain.

 ## 🤔💡 Thought Process